xolanintsibande/retail-analytics-readiness-tracker/README.md

 ## My Context

 I'm transitioning from 4+ years in retail operations into data analytics in Gauteng.
 This app tracks my readiness.
-My goal: Junior Data Analyst or Retail Analytics role.
+My goal: <b>Junior Data Analyst or Retail Analytics role.</b>

-**Current Status:** [Insert your current score]
+**Current Status:** <b>60.75 / 100</b>

-## Connect With Me

-- LinkedIn: linkedin.com/in/xolani-ntsibande
-- GitHub: github.com/xolanintsibande
-- Email: xolanintsibande08@gmail.com
+"A technically active candidate with strong development habits but a portfolio that does not yet demonstrate retail or commercial analytics competency."

 ---